Analysis

 The idea is simple.
 At set moments in the agent's run, your own code gets to step in.
 Before it acts, you can check the request and block it.
 After it acts, you can reshape the result.
 When something breaks, you can retry or raise an alarm.
 When it finishes, you can log what happened for the audit trail.

 One caveat worth stating plainly, because it affects every code sample here.
 The hook names, the YAML config file, and the SDK import used throughout this guide don't line up with how Claude Code actually ships hooks today.
-The real product uses tool-lifecycle events such as PreToolUse and PostToolUse, configured in JSON settings files rather than a .claude/hooks.yaml, and the handlers receive JSON on stdin and respond with exit codes (Claude Code Docs, Hooks reference).
-Treat the patterns below as a mental model for the kinds of guardrails you want, then build them against the supported events.
+The real product uses tool-lifecycle events such as PreToolUse and PostToolUse, configured in JSON settings files rather than a .claude/hooks.yaml, and the handlers receive JSON on stdin and respond with exit codes (Claude Code Docs, Hooks reference (opens in a new tab)).
+Treat the patterns below as a mental model for the kinds of guardrails you want, then build them against the supported events (opens in a new tab).
 The snippets as written will not run.

 With that said, here's the lifecycle and the four control points the rest of the guide is built around.